Show All Answers

 View common applications needed for opening a business in Menomonee Falls.

-Meeting dates and deadlines can be determined by using the Village's meeting calendar (PDF).
-Plan Commission meets once a month with a deadline of about six weeks before the meeting, and Architectural Control Board meets once a month with a deadline of about four weeks before the meeting.
+Meeting dates and deadlines can be determined by using the Village's 2021 meeting calendar (PDF) or 2022 meeting calendar (PDF) .
+The Plan Commission meets once a month with a deadline of about six weeks before the meeting, and Architectural Control Board meets once a month with a deadline of about four weeks before the meeting.

-View the Village's zoning map (PDF) and if you have additional questions regarding the specific zoning for your parcel, please contact the Department of Community Development.
+View the Village zoning map and if you have additional questions regarding the specific zoning for your parcel, please contact the Department of Community Development.

 View the water sources map (PDF) of Village properties serviced by municipal water.
 If you have additional questions regarding municipal water, please call the Department of Community Development.

-Please report the problem and location of a malfunctioning street light to the Engineering Department between the hours of 8:00 a.m. and 4:30 p.m.
-Contact them by phone at (262)532-4411.
+Please report the problem and location of a malfunctioning street light to the Public Works Department between the hours of 7:00 a.m. and 3:30 p.m.
+Contact them by phone at (262)-532-4700 or complete this online report.

 The street sweeping is done to clear debris left by winter snowplowing, to keep storm drains free of obstruction, and to help prevent pollutants from entering the drainage system.
 The sweeping is not intended to remove leaves placed in the street by property owners.
 Leaves from private properties should be mulched and left on the lawn, or bagged and taken to the Orchard Ridge Landfill with a yard waste permit.